tasket/wyng-backup/README.md

 ```

-If Wyng has no metadata on file about a
-volume, its treated as a new addition to the backup set so an initial snapshot will
-be made and a full backup will be sent to the archive;
-otherwise it will automatically use snapshot delta information to send a much faster
-incremental backup.
-Whenever a `send` operation is completed, snapshots are
-renewed just as with the `monitor` command.

 A `send` operation may refuse to backup a volume if there is not enough space on the
 destination.
 One way to avoid this situation is to specify `--autoprune=on` which